-NAGDCA’s call for annual conference speakers is open!
+NAGDCA’s call for speakers is open!
 We are looking for the best and brightest in the public sector defined contribution industry who can inspire, educate and deliver helpful, practical information to our conference attendees.
-Prior to completing a speaker submission form, we ask that all interested parties review the roles and expectations listed below to ensure that those selected as presenters have a clear understanding of their responsibilities.
+Prior to completing a speaker application form, we ask that all interested parties review the roles and expectations listed below to ensure that those selected as presenters have a clear understanding of their responsibilities.

 - Review moderator and panelist roles and expectations.

 - Review the session topics and subtopics selected by the Annual Conference Committee.